-Since 2010, the Ministry of Defence and the New Zealand Defence Force (NZDF), with the Office of the Auditor General, have produced the Major Projects Reports (MPR) yearly.
+Between 2010 and 2018, the Ministry of Defence and the New Zealand Defence Force (collectively 'Defence') have produced the Major Projects Report (MPR) with an independent review process undertaken by the Office of the Auditor General.
+Since 2019 the MPR has been reviewed by Audit New Zealand.
 The report tracks the overall progress and project management performance of Defence’s major capability projects.
 These are projects where the Government has authorised Defence to purchase new Defence equipment.

 The MPR helps Defence to identify lessons from its recent experiences in the definition, purchasing and delivery of major capabilities and, by doing this, informs change and provides opportunities for improvement in the management of future projects.